 Honest, independent, sometimes brutal opinions and accounts of a real race day experience, on a particular day.
-We rate different parts of that experience using our trademark thumbs up 👍 'Yay' or thumbs down 👎 'Neigh' system (see what we did there?).
-The number of thumbs awarded, now to a maximum of five per section, shows just how good, or bad, we think things are.
-We’re currently updating our older reviews to bring everything in line with this newer scoring format.
+We rate different parts of the race day experience by awarding up to five gold stars.
+The number of stars given reflects just how good, or otherwise, we think each area is.
+We’re currently updating some of our older reviews to bring them in line with this newer scoring format, so please bear with us while we work through them.
+At the end of each review, we also give the racecourse an overall score based on our experience on the day.

 Race day experiences can vary depending on the size of the meeting, day of the week, time of year, and even the weather.
 That’s why we revisit racecourses and write completely new racecourse reviews, so the review you read always reflects what a typical visit feels like at that time.